-3) Please ensure that you have a complete PROFILE with both a photo and description.
-In old school airbnb style, this is our home and we like to know a bit about who will be staying with us :)
+2) Please ensure that you have a completed profile (photo and bio).
+You can read about me too in my profile.
+This is our home and we like to know a bit about who will be staying with us :)

 Our spacious apartment is on the 2nd floor of a family-owned apartment building - away from the main street which can be a welcome relief from the Cusco madness.
 We've lived street-side before and we're very happy to be living away from the chaos.

-This is our home not a hostel or hotel and we only have 1 GUEST ROOM (with a double bed).
-So unlike at guesthouses, hotels and hostels, there isn't anyone else coming and going.
-Just you :)
+This is our home not a hostel/hotel and we only have 1 GUEST ROOM (with a double bed).
+So unlike a hostel/hotel, you are our only guest :)